A Study of Bikesharing and Bicycle Safety

 The growth of bikesharing in the United States has had a transformative impact on urban transportation.
 Many major cities have established large bikesharing systems, including Boston, Chicago, Denver, Minneapolis-Saint Paul, New York City, Salt Lake City, the San Francisco Bay Area, Seattle, Washington DC, and others.
 While numerous North American cities have large operational bikesharing programs, bikesharing has some qualities that could be inherently unsafe for cyclists.
 For example, bikesharing helmet usage has been shown to be lower than the broader bicycling population, and bikesharing tends to be used by a relatively large share of less experienced cyclists and tourists.

-The Mineta Transportation Institute’s (link is external) report, Bikesharing and Bicycle Safety (link is external), enhances our understanding of the factors influencing bikesharing safety and evaluates available data to determine if bikesharing has been safer or more dangerous than regular bicycling in terms of collision rates.
+The Mineta Transportation Institute’s report, Bikesharing and Bicycle Safety, enhances our understanding of the factors influencing bikesharing safety and evaluates available data to determine if bikesharing has been safer or more dangerous than regular bicycling in terms of collision rates.
 The study found that bikesharing users have lower vehicle-involved collision rates than standard measures of collision rates for personal bicyclists.
 This implies that bikesharing users appear to avoid collisions more than regular cyclists, which naturally reduces their exposure to injury.
 Additionally, Bikesharing and Bicycle Safety explored the role of “safety in numbers” in bikesharing, and whether bikesharing activity contributes to a reduction in the broader number of bicycle collisions within operating areas.
 The study concluded that there is no strong evidence that bikesharing is having a broader safety in numbers impact on bicycling overall.

 To develop these findings, researchers examined bikesharing safety from both qualitative and quantitative perspectives.
 Through four focus groups, researchers evaluated the perceptions of bikesharing usage and safety with bikesharing members and nonmembers in the San Francisco Bay Area.
 Researchers interviewed experts from a variety of fields across the country to document the opinions and perspectives on bikesharing safety.
 Finally, researchers analyzed bicycle and bikesharing collision data as well as bikesharing activity data from three different bikesharing regions including: Minneapolis-Saint Paul, the San Francisco Bay Area, and Washington D.C.